 Judith Wielander is an independent curator based in Brussels.
 Her main curatorial research is focusing on the intersection of Art and Social Engagement.
 She has been curator of Cittadellarte – Fondazione Pistoletto from 2002 to 2010.
 Among numerous exhibition projects she initiated and developed in 2010 with Wael Shawky the film trilogy Cabaret Crusades producing the first film The Horror Show File.
 She has been a member of the artistic direction of the Turin Biennial Big Social Game 2002, curator of Evento II - Urban Art Biennial of Bordeaux 2011, cocurator of the Belgian Pavilion at the 14th International Architecture Exhibition at La Biennale di Venezia 2014 and curator of Le Jardin Essential - Parckdesign 2016.

-Since 2010, Judith Wielander has founded and co-directed with Matteo Lucchetti the Visible project.
+Since 2010, Judith Wielander has co-curated with Matteo Lucchetti the Visible project.

 To get in touch with the visible project please write to [email protected]